vedanthpadigelwar/extensions-4-every-developer/README.md

 - Export as MP4, animated GIF, or MP3

 #### <em>Availability</em>
 Screencastify is available for download on [chrome](https://chrome.google.com/webstore/detail/screencastify-screen-vide/mmeijimgabbpbgpdklnllpncmdofkcpn?hl=en)

 ![Here is how the extension looks](https://github.com/KarenEfereyan/extensions-4-every-developer/blob/master/screencastify-extension.png)

-9. Web Developer Checklist : This extension helps developers by providing a yardstick to test if they have followed best practices
+9.Web Developer Checklist : This extension helps developers by providing a yardstick to test if they have followed best practices

 #### <em>Features</em>
 - Analyses any web page for violations of best practices
 - Easily discover problem areas in websites.
 - Get grading on different areas where best practices should be observed like SEO, Mobile responsiveness, Usability, Accessibility
 - Get the number of successful checks that passed the best practices test

 #### <em>Availability</em>
 Web Developer checklist is available for download on [chrome](https://chrome.google.com/webstore/detail/web-developer-checklist/iahamcpedabephpcgkeikbclmaljebjp?hl=en) and [firefox](https://addons.mozilla.org/en-US/firefox/addon/webdeveloperchecklist/)

 ![Here is how the extension looks](https://github.com/KarenEfereyan/extensions-4-every-developer/blob/master/webdeveloper-checklist-extension.png)

-10. What font : This extension makes it ridiculously easy to identify fonts used in a website.
+10.What font : This extension makes it ridiculously easy to identify fonts used in a website.

 #### <em>Features</em>
 - Hover over any text in a website and automatically get the fonts used